oracle/node-oracledb/doc/src/api_manual/aq.rst

         * - Attribute Name
           - Description
         * - ``condition``
-          - A string that defines the condition that must be satisfied in order for a message to be dequeued.
+          - A String that defines the condition that must be satisfied in order for a message to be dequeued.
         * - ``consumerName``
-          - A string that defines the name of the consumer that is dequeuing messages.
+          - A String that defines the name of the consumer that is dequeuing messages.
         * - ``correlation``
-          - A string that defines the correlation to use when dequeuing.
+          - A String that defines the correlation to use when dequeuing.
         * - ``mode``
           - An integer value that defines the mode to use for dequeuing messages.
-It can be one of the following constants:
+It can be one of the following constants: :ref:`oracledb.AQ_DEQ_MODE_BROWSE <oracledbconstantsaq>`, :ref:`oracledb.AQ_DEQ_MODE_LOCKED <oracledbconstantsaq>`, :ref:`oracledb.AQ_DEQ_MODE_REMOVE <oracledbconstantsaq>`, :ref:`oracledb.AQ_DEQ_MODE_REMOVE_NO_DATA <oracledbconstantsaq>`.
-            :ref:`oracledb.AQ_DEQ_MODE_BROWSE <oracledbconstantsaq>`,
-            :ref:`oracledb.AQ_DEQ_MODE_LOCKED <oracledbconstantsaq>`,
-            :ref:`oracledb.AQ_DEQ_MODE_REMOVE <oracledbconstantsaq>`,
-            :ref:`oracledb.AQ_DEQ_MODE_REMOVE_NO_DATA <oracledbconstantsaq>`.
         * - ``msgId``
-          - A buffer containing a unique identifier specifying the message to be dequeued.
+          - A Buffer containing a unique identifier specifying the message to be dequeued.
         * - ``navigation``
           - An integer value that defines the position in the queue of the message that is to be dequeued.
-It can be one of the following
+It can be one of the following constants: :ref:`oracledb.AQ_DEQ_NAV_FIRST_MSG <oracledbconstantsaq>`, :ref:`oracledb.AQ_DEQ_NAV_NEXT_TRANSACTION <oracledbconstantsaq>`, :ref:`oracledb.AQ_DEQ_NAV_NEXT_MSG <oracledbconstantsaq>`.
-            constants:
-            :ref:`oracledb.AQ_DEQ_NAV_FIRST_MSG <oracledbconstantsaq>`,
-            :ref:`oracledb.AQ_DEQ_NAV_NEXT_TRANSACTION <oracledbconstantsaq>`,
-            :ref:`oracledb.AQ_DEQ_NAV_NEXT_MSG <oracledbconstantsaq>`.
         * - ``transformation``
-          - A string that defines the transformation that will take place on messages when they are dequeued.
+          - A String that defines the transformation that will take place on messages when they are dequeued.
         * - ``visibility``
           - An integer value that defines whether the dequeue occurs in the current transaction or as a separate transaction.
-It can be one of the following constants:
+It can be one of the following constants: :ref:`oracledb.AQ_VISIBILITY_IMMEDIATE <oracledbconstantsaq>`, :ref:`oracledb.AQ_VISIBILITY_ON_COMMIT <oracledbconstantsaq>`.
-            :ref:`oracledb.AQ_VISIBILITY_IMMEDIATE <oracledbconstantsaq>`,
-            :ref:`oracledb.AQ_VISIBILITY_ON_COMMIT <oracledbconstantsaq>`.
         * - ``wait``
           - An integer defining the number of seconds to wait for a message matching the search criteria to become available.
-It can alternatively be one of the following constants:
+It can alternatively be one of the following constants: :ref:`oracledb.AQ_DEQ_NO_WAIT <oracledbconstantsaq>`, :ref:`oracledb.AQ_DEQ_WAIT_FOREVER <oracledbconstantsaq>`.
-            :ref:`oracledb.AQ_DEQ_NO_WAIT <oracledbconstantsaq>`,
-            :ref:`oracledb.AQ_DEQ_WAIT_FOREVER <oracledbconstantsaq>`.

     See `Oracle Advanced Queuing Documentation <https://www.oracle.com/pls
     /topic/lookup?ctx=dblatest&id=ADQUE>`__ for more information about